EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Method

 \paragraph{Handling Repetitions} Repetition is a commonly observed phenomenon in current generative language models, which severely affects the generation quality.
-In this work, we consider \textbf{No-Repeat-N-Gram} strategy, where we forbid the second time generation of any previously appeared n-grams in the dialogue history.
+Hence, we consider the \textbf{No-Repeat-N-Gram} strategy, where we forbid the second time generation of any previously appeared n-grams in the generated prefix and the dialogue history.